crisisfacts/crisisfacts.github.io/index.markdown

   "endUnixTimestamp": 1512777599
 }]
 ```
-<p style="text-align:center">Fig 3.
+<p style="text-align:center">Fig 4.
 Example Summary Requests</p>

-- __Content Streams__: A set of content streams from online sources, containing itemised text snippets (e.g., sentences) related to the event (though a specific snippet may not be a fact relevant to the disaster’s user profile).
-Each item has an event, item identifier, source, timestamp and a piece of text.
-These items contain the content that your system should use to produce your summary, and the union of these snippets should reproduce the original content stream from Twitter, Reddit, etc.
+- __Content Streams__: A set of content snippets from online streams.
+Each snippet is approximately a sentence in length and may not be relevant to the event--i.e., __content streams are noisy__.
+Each snippet has an associated event ID, stream identifier (CrisisFACTS-*Event ID*-*Stream Name*-*Stream ID*-*Snippet*), source, timestamp and a piece of text.
+Your summary should be built from these items.

 ```json
 [{